Should I Sign an Exclusive Contract With a Real Estate Agent?

 HomeLight’s free Agent Match tool can connect you with a proven professional who is familiar with your market and can advise you on every step of your homebuying or selling journey.
 See each agent’s strengths, experience, selling results, and reviews from other buyers and sellers who have used their services.

-Before you sign an exclusive contract, it’s important to find an agent you can trust and feel comfortable committing to for your real estate transaction.
+Before signing an exclusive contract, choose an agent you can trust and feel comfortable committing to for your real estate transaction.

 Header Image Source: (Mathew Addington / Death to the Stock Photo)